rharbird/microbit-challenges/docs/source/basics/functions.rst

 3. Write a function button_count() that will return a tuple containing the number of times button A and button B were pressed. (fix)

 4. Combine the two functions into a program that will allow user to set coordinates of blinking LED by pressing buttons.

+5. Look at the scripts you wrote previously and check whether you could (or not) improve your code by using functions.